 A race we designed specifically to give you a shot at getting to Boston in 2022.
 Limited to 330 runners.

 See our Qualifying times chart for qualifying times.
 THERE IS A 4:30 TIME LIMIT.

-So beating your BQ time by 5 minutes means you’ll be able to register that Monday for Boston 2021!
-(NOTE: WE DON'T KNOW THE REGISTRATION WINDOW FOR THE 2021 BOSTON MARATHON YET!)
 Brought to you by the same team from the Metro Health Grand Rapids Marathon.
 As runners, we know how important Boston is to you, and we know what it takes to get there.
-We’ve been there ourselves, and we’ve helped THOUSANDS of runners get there in our 16 years with the Metro Health Grand Rapids Marathon.
-And for 2020, we’re here to help you get there with a race focused completely on getting you to Boston 2021.
-CONTACT US WITH QUESTIONS email@example.com, 616 293 3145
+We’ve been there ourselves, and we’ve helped THOUSANDS of runners get there in our 17 years with the Metro Health Grand Rapids Marathon.
+And for 2021, we’re here to help you get there with a race focused completely on getting you to Boston 2021.
+CONTACT US WITH QUESTIONS firstname.lastname@example.org, 616 293 3145